 It’s ok to feel stiff as you do these but you don’t want to feel sharp pain.
 You can combine all of these movement into ankle circles.
 Start off small and build up to bigger circles as your ankle continues to heal.
 Later on in your rehab you can spell out your name with your toes to test all ranges of motion in the ankle.

 Don’t get despondent if you have a bad day.
 It happens.
 Most likely if you’re a bit stressed or simply in a bad mood.
 We are more sensitive emotionally and physically on these days and so we feel more pain.
+The same is true if we’ve done a bit too much on the ankle so use it as a guide as to how much you can push yourself in your recovery.

-Another good one to do in this early phase to get the joint moving and muscles working is seated calf raises.
+Another good exercise to do in this early phase to get the joint moving and muscles working is seated calf raises.
 Simply sit in a chair and do a calf raise – firstly on your good side so you know what it should feel and look like.
 Secondly on the injured side.
 Try to copy the way the uninjured side works.
 Keep it pain free folks.
 This will also help blood flow which we discussed in the section above.

 Breathing is important right?
 It provides oxygen to our muscles to help them work.
 It makes everything work in our bodies.
 Including our ability to heal.
 So if we optimise the oxygen going into our bodies we surely optimise healing.
 In the most natural way possible.

 Not only that but breathing exercise is great for calming our nervous system as a whole.
 Making us less sensitive to everything that is going on.
 Check out our previous article on using breathing as part of pain management here.
 Give it a try.
-Worst case scenario you feel more relaxed about your ankle hurting!
+Worst case scenario you feel more relaxed about your ankle hurting.

 This is because the ligaments feedback to the rest of the body information about the position of the joint.
 This is impeded after injury.
 We need the muscles to learn to adapt.
 See how long you can hold – always keeping things pain free.
 You can progress this exercise by placing your hands on your head, closing your eyes and standing on a pillow to add extra instability.
+Please always with plenty of room a around you!

 A nice piece of research here confirms this kind of training reduces the likelihood of recurrence.
 Interestingly it also suggests that it can increase pre-existing knee symptoms.
 That simply to me says that the whole body needs realigning to take the pressure off the knees and ankles.
 It may well have been a causative factor in the original injury.